vzctl/pdpwl/README.md

 # PDP Create Context iptables matcher

 This is an iptables module and it can match Caller-Station-Id attribute from PDP Create Context request.
 It also implements whitelisting by Station-Id ranges.
-This is open source and released under the terms of the GNU General Public License v2

 ## Usage